hammingweight/fim_sidecar/README.md

 ## How does this work?
 ### Accessing files via `procfs`
-To see how this works, open an `ash` shell to the `fim` container in the `helloserver` pod and list the processes.
+To see how this works, open an `ash` shell to the `fim` container in the `hello-server` pod and list the processes.

 ```
-$ kubectl exec -it helloserver -c fim -- ash
+$ kubectl exec -it hello-server -c fim -- ash
 / # ps aux
 PID   USER     TIME  COMMAND
     1 65535     0:00 /pause